DweskZ/DweskZ/README.md

 ## 🚀 Featured Projects

-🛏️ **University Dorm System**
+**🛏️ University Dorm System**
-_Full-stack app to manage students, rooms, and payments — now migrating to Vue.js._
+_Full-stack system for student housing and payments.
+Now being migrated to Vue._

-📬 **Email Server Simulation**
+**📬 Email Server Simulation**
-_Configured Postfix, Dovecot and Zimbra for secure email communication in a lab environment._
+_Set up Postfix, Dovecot, and Zimbra to replicate a functional mail server for academic purposes._

-🌐 **Distributed DB Prototype**
+**🌍 Distributed Database Prototype**
-_Cassandra-based academic model representing a university with regional extensions._
+_A Cassandra-based university database with geo-distributed extensions._

 ---

-## 📈 What I'm Doing Now
+## 🔭 Focused On

-- ⚙️ Building dashboards with Vue + Docker
+- Clean backend architecture with TypeScript + Docker
-- 🔐 Integrating auth and CI/CD in student projects
+- Real-time monitoring dashboards
-- 🎯 Writing code with purpose, not just passing assignments
+- Designing systems with usability and scale in mind

 ---

-## 🧩 Quote
+## 📖 Favorite Quote

 > "_Some of us think holding on makes us strong; but sometimes it is letting go._"
 > — **Hermann Hesse**